 Before computerized typesetting and desktop publishing, authors would receive galleys—long sheets on which their book’s text had been printed—to proofread before returning it for changes before the press.
 Sometimes authors would also receive page proofs, individual pages that have already been typeset but must still be corrected; again, this would be returned for changes before going to press.
 In these days of proofreading, galleys alone were proofread before publishers made a return; sometimes page proofs may also have been provided, in which case authors would mark any corrections before returning them before press went press; these also used page proofs when proofreading could take place before going press!

-Nowadays, authors are more likely to receive digital galleys or page proofs, which they can mark up electronically and return to the publisher.
-However, the process is essentially the same: the author is given a chance to review the text of their book and make any necessary changes before it goes to press.
+Modern authors typically receive digital galleys or page proofs, which they can mark up electronically before returning to the publisher for review and altering before going to press.
+However, regardless of the format used, authors can review their book’s text and make any necessary alterations before it goes to press.

 Author’s Proofs (or Author Proofs) is the final step of book production.
 Authors must carefully read over their text and correct any necessary issues before returning their proof to the publisher for printing based on author-approved corrections.
 The book will go to print after the author’s proof has been returned to the publisher.
 Publishing will go according to the author’s final revisions.

 Author’s Proof binding is integral to ensuring the overall quality and durability of books, using thicker paper that keeps pages from tearing or creasing over time.
 Author’s Proof books should also be considered when reading frequently or placing on display since their thicker paper and higher quality binding will keep their appearance brand new for longer – an integral consideration when purchasing high-quality titles!
 Overall, Author’s Proof should be carefully considered by anyone searching for quality book purchases.

 Broadsheets were first used to disseminate public notices and proclamations before printing poems, songs, and ballads.